Themed trail Great Aletsch Glacier through the ages

 Author´s Tip / Recommendation of the author

-If you have any questions about the history of the Great Aletsch Glacier, contact Dr Hanspeter Holzhauser.
+For questions about the history of the Great Aletsch Glacier: Dr. Hanspeter Holzhauser, h.holzhauser@bluewin.ch, +41 44 322 99 53.

 Map

-Themed trail: Great Aletsch Glacier through the Ages
+Themed trail Great Aletsch Glacier through the ages

 3987 Riederalp